aakanksha-birajdar-qp/practical-defensive-programming/README.md

 - External Intervention
 - Centralized Error Handling

-**Project 1: OTP Verification System**
+## **Project 1:  OTP Verification System**

-1>Problem Statement
+### **Problem Statement**

 A user wants to verify their mobile number.
-The system generates an OTP, sends it through an SMS provider, and verifies the OTP entered by the user.

-**Defined Behavior**
-- User enters mobile number.
-- System generates a 6-digit OTP.
-- System sends the OTP through an SMS provider.
-- User enters the received OTP.
-- System verifies the OTP.
-- User is successfully verified.

-**Preconditions**
-- Mobile number must be provided.
-- Mobile number format must be valid.
-- User account must exist.
-- OTP expiry time must be configured.
-- SMS provider must be configured.

-**Undefined Behavior**
-- OTP store contains corrupted data.
-- SMS provider returns a malformed response.
-- Unexpected OTP format is received.
+The system generates a One-Time Password (OTP), sends it through an SMS provider, and verifies the OTP entered by the user before successfully verifying the mobile number.

+### **Defined Behavior**

+* User enters a mobile number.
+* System validates the mobile number.
+* System generates a 6-digit OTP.
+* System sends the OTP through an SMS provider.
+* System stores the generated OTP temporarily.
+* User enters the received OTP.
+* System verifies the entered OTP against the stored OTP.
+* User is successfully verified.

+### **Preconditions**

+* Mobile number must be provided.
+* Mobile number format must be valid.
+* User account must exist.
+* OTP expiry time must be configured.
+* SMS provider must be configured and available.

+### **Undefined Behavior**

+* OTP store contains corrupted data.
+* SMS provider returns a malformed response.
+* Unexpected OTP format is received.
+* OTP data is missing or becomes inconsistent.
+* OTP verification request contains unexpected or invalid data.

+## **Project 2: Background Job Processing**

+### **Problem Statement**

+A user requests report generation.
+The system creates a background job, generates the report, stores the generated report, and returns the processing result while applying defensive programming techniques.

+### **Defined Behavior**

+* User requests report generation.
+* System validates the request.
+* System creates a background job.
+* System generates the report.
+* System saves the generated report.
+* System marks the job as completed.
+* System returns a successful response.

+### **Preconditions**

+* Report name must be provided.
+* Job request must be valid.
+* User must be authorized.
+* Report generation service must be available.
+* Storage location must be configured.

+### **Undefined Behavior**

+* Report data becomes corrupted.
+* External PDF service returns a malformed response.
+* Storage service returns an unexpected data type.
+* Generated report file is missing after successful generation.
+* Job metadata becomes corrupted.

+---

+## **Project 3: Authentication System**

+### **Problem Statement**

+A user wants to log in using an email and password.
+The system validates the user credentials and grants access to authorized users.

+### **Defined Behavior**

+* User enters email and password.
+* System validates the input.
+* System verifies that the user exists.
+* System validates the password.
+* System generates an authentication token.
+* User is successfully authenticated.

+### **Preconditions**

+* Email must be provided.
+* Password must be provided.
+* Email format must be valid.
+* User account must exist.
+* Authentication service must be available.

+### **Undefined Behavior**

+* User data is corrupted.
+* Invalid email data type is received.
+* Password field is missing from the user record.
+* Authentication service returns a malformed response.
+* User record contains incomplete or inconsistent data.

 ## Description